 Want more information about IR35?
 Click here

-There is heaps of information available about contracting in this handy podcast: Download Contractors AudioCast
+There is a great deal of information available about contracting in this handy podcast: Download Contractors AudioCast

 Why it pays to get good contractor tax advice

-In order to save money when getting contractor tax advice it pays to have some background knowledge on the subject of contractor tax avoidance.
-This is so that your money is not consumed by lengthy explanations about contractor tax avoidance and more importantly, you ask the right contractor tax avoidance questions.
-To assist you in this regard we highly recommend that you read the tax guide that best suits your contractor tax avoidance needs.
+In order to save money when getting contractor tax advice, it pays to have some background knowledge on the subject of contractor tax avoidance.
+This is so that your money is not consumed by lengthy explanations about contractor tax and more importantly, you ask the right contractor tax questions.
+To assist you in this regard we highly recommend that you read the tax guide that best suits your contractor tax requirements.
 You can review all or up to date tax guides by visiting our book shop.